noir-lang/noir/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 - **l2BaseGasLimit** - The upper bound of L2 ammortised gas the transaction is willing to pay for
 - **l1TxGasLimit** - The upper bound of L1 transaction specific gas the transaction is willing to pay for
 - **l2TxGasLimit** - The upper bound of L2 transaction specific gas the transaction is willing to pay for
+- **l1FeeDistributionGas** - The amount of L1 gas the transaction is willing to pay for execution of the fee distribution function
+- **l2FeeDistributionGas** - The amount of L1 gas the transaction is willing to pay for execution of the fee distribution function

 Initially, the values of transaction gas limits can be set to a very high number, the base gas limits set to values corresponding to the user's chosen amortisation level and the fees aet to 0.
 The transaction can be simulated under these conditions and simulation will provide actual gas consumption figures.
 Simulation can then be repeated with more realistic values of gas limits and the updated gas consumption figures will be reported.
 A few iterations of this process will enable the user to establish and prepare an appropriate fee.